 40 Dancers do 40 Dances for the Dancers

 Bringing together a large, eclectic group of friends and colleagues to construct a series of performances based on The Pronouns: A Collection of 40 Dances for the Dancers, a book of performance instruction poems written by poet/composer/multi-media artist Jackson Mac Low, in celebration of what would have been his 90th birthday.
-The piece will be a celebration of my father’s work, a love letter to my dance community, and the recreation of a child’s-eye view of the 1970s New York “avant garde” arts world.
-There will be a special guest appearance by Simone Forti, performing with Nuclei for Simone Forti, the original instruction poems that eventually developed into The Pronouns.
+The piece was a celebration of my father’s work, a love letter to my dance community, and the recreation of a child’s-eye view of the 1970s New York “avant garde” arts world.
+There was a special guest appearance by Simone Forti, performing with Nuclei for Simone Forti, the original instruction poems that eventually developed into The Pronouns.

 Sept.
 13-15, 2012

 Pronouns cover photo: Peter Moore, C. Mac Low photo: Patrick McGrath